 1. Avoid migrating during the busy season

 Regardless of how well-executed your site migration is, you should expect a slight drop in your traffic.
 It happens, even with a carefully implemented plan.
 Avoid migrating during your busy season.
 Instead, perform the migration during your slow period.
-If your busiest season is during the fall, do it during the month you normally receive less traffic.
-So, even if you do experience a small drop in traffic, it won’t make a huge difference because you normally would lose traffic anyway.
+If your busiest season is during the Christmas rush, do it during the month you normally receive less traffic.
+So, even if you do experience a small drop in traffic, it won’t make a huge difference.

 2. Examine the URL structure

 Then develop a good URL structure for the website.
 This will need to be SEO optimised.
-Whenever URLs are restructured on a website, expect a slight dip in your ranking.
+Whenever URLs are restructured on a website, expect a slight dip in your rankings.

 3. Test, Test, Test